 Step 5: Lay Winch on Side and Tighten down Solenoid Box

 This is a tricky one.
 The bottom black clamp where the small allen bolt threads through is finicky.
 Hold the bottom plastic backing piece in place while you thread down the allen with a key.
-If you don’t hold the backing plate in place, it with swivel out and around the tie-road cause the clamp to come loose.
+If you don’t hold the backing plate in place, it will swivel out and around the tie-road causing the clamp to come loose.

 Step 6: Tighten Solenoid Box to Tie-Rods